ginalolli/ginalolli.github.io/_posts/2024-05-24-docker-a-guide-to-setup-your-local-environment.md

 # Docker: A Guide To Setting Up Your Local Development Environment

-## Getting Started with Docker
+## Getting Started

-It's simple to start using Docker for your local development environment, just follow these steps:
+Follow these steps to start using Docker for your local development environment:

 1. Check that you have the Docker application up and running on your computer.